hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Corona Real-Time Guide.md

   end)
 end
 ```
 *4.* Add a listener for both Match Found and Match Not Found messages.
-We will be adding more logic to the Match Found Message regarding packet/data delivery later down the tutorial.
+We'll be adding more logic to the Match Found Message regarding packet/data delivery later down the tutorial:

 ```
 gs.getMessageHandler().setMatchFoundMessageHandler(function(message)